 Tikal is one of the most accessible Mayan ruins in Guatemala and one of the largest it is also a UNESCO World Heritage Site so it is not to be missed if you are in the area.
 On a wet afternoon, we visited Tikal as part of a guided sunset tour and because it was raining we almost had the place to ourselves which added to the atmosphere of this ancient site.
 However, it did mean we did not get to enjoy a sunset.

-Tikal is one of the largest archaeological sites of a pre columbian Mayan civilization.
-The site has an area greater than 16 square kilometers which includes over 3,000 structures.
-Due to the scale of the city it was only possible to see a small area which included the temples and structures in the main centre of the old city.
+Tikal is one of the largest archaeological sites of a pre-Columbian Mayan civilization.
+The site has an area greater than 16 square kilometres which include over 3,000 structures.
+Due to the scale of the city, it was only possible to see a small area which included the temples and structures in the main centre of the old city.